ibrahimbmohammed/my_portfolio/README.md

  lib/types/organism-types
  ```

  > #### Components Interfaces and Interface Naming Convention
- >  interface should reside in the same file as it's  component. and the Name of the component should be the name of the interface adding Props as a sufix to  it. **Dont use the I prefix** , as this was discouraged by the typescript team , wrong would be __Icomponent__, and example of the proper naming convention is below.
+ >  interface should reside in the same file as it's  component. and the Name of the component should be the name of the interface adding Props as a sufix to  it. **Dont use the I prefix** , as this was discouraged by the typescript team , wrong would be __IComponentName__, and example of the proper naming convention is below.

  ```
  interface MyComponentProps {